Last reviewed May 2017

 March 5, 2008: The NTSB issues Structural Investigation Group Chairman Factual Report 08-015 (Materials Lab).
 On March 17, 2008, a NTSB update states that excess construction weight was placed above the earlier-reported too-thin gusset plates.

-February 19, 2008: The Office of the Legislative Auditor releases an updated analysis of their 1997 highway spending report.
+February 19, 2008: The Office of the Legislative Auditor releases an updated analysis, State Highways and Bridges, of their 1997 report, Highway Spending.

 May 21, 2008: The Joint Committee to Investigate the Bridge Collapse releases their report, Investigative Report to Joint Committee to Investigate the I-35W Bridge Collapse.